gabedossantos/twenty-crm-mcp-server/README.md

 ## ✨ Features

 - 🚀 **GraphQL-Native** - Built on Twenty's GraphQL API for robust, type-safe operations
-- 🔄 **Full CRUD Support** - Create, read, update, and list people, companies, and opportunities
+- 🔄 **Full CRUD Support** - Create, read, update, and list people, companies, opportunities, tasks, and notes
 - 🏗️ **Composite Fields** - Proper handling of nested objects (name, emails, phones, addresses, links)
 - 💰 **Currency Support** - Automatic conversion for deal amounts and Annual Recurring Revenue
 - 🔍 **Smart Search** - Filter and search across all CRM objects
 - 📊 **Sales Pipeline** - Track opportunities with stages, amounts, and close dates
+- ✅ **Task Management** - Create, assign, and track tasks with statuses and due dates
+- 📝 **Note Operations** - Add and manage notes with rich text support
 - ⚡ **Real-time Updates** - Changes sync immediately with your Twenty instance
 - 🛡️ **Type-Safe** - Full TypeScript implementation with comprehensive type definitions
-- 🧪 **Tested** - Comprehensive unit tests with 36+ test cases
+- 🧪 **Tested** - Comprehensive unit tests with 50+ test cases
 - 📖 **Well-Documented** - Comprehensive guides and examples

 ## 🎯 What You Can Do